Setting up a land-based fish farm

 Find out what the requirements are to set up land-based aquaculture and how to get a fish-farm licence from Fisheries New Zealand.

-Find out which species can be farmed
+Find out which species you can farm

 If you want to farm a species that is not on the list, you must apply to us to have the species listed.